tenbits/memsync/readme.md

 ```

 We apply the patch immediately the object, and will try to
-1. if client, send to the host, which will accept the patch it itself, and broadcast the patch to other nodes.
+1. if client: send to the host, which will accept the patch to itself, and broadcast the patch to other nodes.
-2. if server, broadcast the patch to nodes, if any.
+2. if server: broadcast the patch to nodes, if any.

 ##### Race conditions and conflict resolutions